 - The airport and airline participate in the program

 - They are entering through a gate that has a separate PreCheck line

 - The airline or TSA selects them for TSA Pre✓ for a particular flight

-All travelers over 18 must present proper photo identification (ID) prior to being allowed to go through the TSA screening line.
+All travelers over 18 must present proper, unexpired photo identification (ID) prior to being allowed to go through any TSA screening line.
 They must also have a boarding pass in their name.
 Children under 18 don't have to present ID if they are traveling with an adult.
-If a child is traveling alone, you should contact your airline prior to departure to verify documentation requirements.
+If your child is traveling alone, you should contact your airline prior to departure to verify documentation requirements.